2nd General Conference PAECO To Be Held On May 31 - UrduPoint

 2nd General Conference PAECO To Be Held On May 31

-The National Assembly of Pakistan is all set to host the second general conference of the Parliamentary Assembly of Economic Cooperation Organization (PAECO) from May 31 to June 3

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th May, 2021 ) :The National Assembly of Pakistan is all set to host the second general conference of the Parliamentary Assembly of Economic Cooperation Organization (PAECO) from May 31 to June 3.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th May, 2021 ) :The National Assembly of Pakistan is all set to host the second general conference of the Parliamentary Assembly of Economic Cooperation Organization (PAECO) scheduled for May 31 to June 3.

 The conference themed "Promoting Parliamentary Partnership for Regional Integration" would be attended by speakers and the delegations from Economic Cooperation Organization (ECO) member legislatures.